amyvmiwei/miwei_temp/doc/markdown/hql/dump-table.md

 #### Options
 <p>
-#### `REVS revision_count`
+#### `MAX_VERSIONS revision_count`
 <p>
 Each cell in a Hypertable table can have multiple timestamped revisions.
 By default all revisions of a cell are returned by the `DUMP TABLE` statement.
-The `REVS` option allows control over the number of cell revisions returned.
-The cell revisions are stored in reverse-chronological order, so `REVS 1` will return the most recent version of the cell.
+The `MAX_VERSIONS` option allows control over the number of cell revisions returned.
+The cell revisions are stored in reverse-chronological order, so `MAX_REVISIONS 1` will return the most recent version of the cell.

 #### `INTO FILE [file://|dfs://]filename[.gz]`
 <p>